Misleading of parliament

 The misleading of parliament is the knowing presentation of false information to parliament, a very serious charge in Westminster system parliamentary assemblies.
-Government ministers who are found to have misled parliament will generally lose their ministerial portfolio.
-By convention, a minister found to have misled parliament is expected to resign or face being sacked.
-The Scottish Ministerial Code requires ministers to resign if they mislead the Scottish Parliament.
+By convention, government ministers who are found to have misled parliament will generally lose their ministerial portfolio.
+For example, the Scottish Ministerial Code requires ministers to resign if they mislead the Scottish Parliament.
 For witnesses giving testimony to an Australian parliamentary committee, giving misleading evidence can be considered a contempt of parliament.